 The balanced analysis of the additive soy lecithin, a ubiquitous food ingredient even in organic foods.
 Discussion on when to avoid it, including supplements, and when it is harmless with little need for concern.

-If you are an avid label reader like I am, you have surely noticed that the additive soy lecithin is listed in a wide variety of packaged and processed foods, even products labeled 100% organic.
+If you are an avid label reader like I am, you have surely noticed that the additive soy lecithin is listed in a wide variety of packaged and processed foods.
+Even products labeled 100% organic frequently contain it.

 To get to the crux of this issue, it is first necessary to understand how soy lecithin is manufactured.

-Dr. Kaayla Daniel provides an in depth analysis that leaves little to the imagination in her book The Whole Soy Story: The Dark Side of America’s Favorite Health Food
+Dr. Kaayla Daniel provides an in-depth analysis that the industry would prefer you not know about in her book The Whole Soy Story.

 Adding insult to injury, the soy lecithin which no doubt contains toxic solvent and pesticide residues is bleached to transform the color from a dirty brownish hue to a light yellow.

 While the manufacturing process of soy lecithin theoretically removes all soy proteins leaving a product that is hypoallergenic, the reality is something else.

 Even tiny amounts of soy protein residue in soy lecithin are a danger to those with soy allergies.

 Dr. Daniel’s research identified that one of the three components of soy protein, the Kunitz trypsin inhibitor, capable of triggering a severe reaction in the tiniest of amounts, has been found in soy lecithin via testing.
 (2)